 Google PhD Fellowship

-The Google PhD Fellowship Program was created to recognize outstanding PhD graduate students doing exceptional work in computer science and related research areas.
+The Google PhD Fellowship Program was created to recognize outstanding PhD graduate students doing exceptional work in computer science and related fields.
+Fellowships support promising PhD candidates of all backgrounds who seek to influence the future of technology.
 The fellowship provides full tuition and fees (enrollment fees, health insurance, books) plus a stipend to be used for living expenses, travel and personal equipment for up to 3 years.
 Recipients are also matched with a Google Research Mentor.
 Google PhD Fellowship students are a select group recognized by Google researchers and their institutions as some of the most promising young academics in the world.

 Applicants must be:

 - Full-time UBC graduate students pursuing a PhD.